Applications: The application deadline for this cycle has passed.

 Start Date: Second week of July

 Since 1947, this program has prepared graduates for a career in clinical and/or academic orthodontics.
-Six residents start the program each year, and are exposed to extensive didactic, clinical and research experience and techniques with teaching requirements.
+Six residents start the program each year, and are exposed to extensive didactic, clinical and research experience and techniques in addition to teaching requirements.

-At the end of the program, residents are awarded with a Certificate of Advanced Study in Orthodontics and Dentofacial Orthopedics and a Master of Science degree conferred by the University at Buffalo Graduate School.
+At the end of this 36-month program, residents are awarded with a Certificate of Advanced Study in Orthodontics and a Master of Science degree conferred by the University at Buffalo Graduate School.
 Residents also complete their clinical board cases and obtain board certification.

 The program in orthodontics is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of accredited without reporting requirements.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is www.ada.org/en/coda.

 The orthodontic department follows the policies and procedures as outlined by the University at Buffalo Graduate School.
 Available at: http://grad.buffalo.edu/study/progress/policylibrary.html

 The 36-month program provides sufficient time for residents to complete the required Masters of Science degree in Orthodontics.
 It is mandatory for each resident to take and pass the written American Board of Orthodontics examination (Part II).
 Residents are also required to submit 6 completed cases in the American Board of Orthodontics (ABO) format for grading.
 Completing the Part III clinical ABO examination while not required, is highly recommended.